User-generated content: Websites

-Entertainment social media and information sharing websites include Reddit, 9Gag, 4chan, Upworthy and Newgrounds.
+Entertainment social media and information sharing websites include Reddit, 9gag, 4chan, Upworthy and Newgrounds.
 Sites like 9Gag allow users to create memes and quick video clips.
-Sites like Tech in Asia and Buzzfeed engage readers with professional communities by posting articles with user-generated comment sections.
+Sites like Tech in Asia and BuzzFeed engage readers with professional communities by posting articles with user-generated comment sections.
 Other websites include fanfiction sites such as FanFiction.Net; imageboards; artwork communities like DeviantArt; mobile photos and video sharing sites such as Picasa and Flickr; audio social networks such as SoundCloud; crowd funding or crowdsourcing sites like Kickstarter, Indiegogo, and ArtistShare; and customer review sites such as Yelp.

 After launching in the mid-2000s, major UGC-based adult websites like Pornhub, YouPorn and xHamster and became the dominant mode of consumption and distribution of pornographic content on the internet.
 The appearance of pornographic content on sites like Wikipedia and Tumblr led moderators and site owners to institute stricter limits on uploads.

-The travel industry, in particular, has begun utilizing user-generated content to show authentic traveler experiences.
-Travel-related companies such as The Millennial, Gen Z, and Busabout relaunched their websites featuring UGC images and social content by their customers posted in real time.
-TripAdvisor includes reviews and recommendations by travelers about hotels, restaurants, and activities.

 The restaurant industry has also been altered by a review system the places more emphasis on online reviews and content from peers than traditional media reviews.
 In 2011 Yelp contained 70% of reviews for restaurants in the Seattle area compared to Food & Wine Magazine containing less than 5 percent.

 Video games

 Video games can have fan-made content in the form of mods, fan patches, fan translations or server emulators.
 Some games come with level editor programs to aid in their creation.
 A few massively multiplayer online games including Star Trek Online, Dota 2, and EverQuest 2 have UGC systems integrated into the game itself.
 A metaverse can be a user-generated world, such as Second Life.
 Second Life is a 3-D virtual world which provides its users with tools to modify the game world and participate in an economy, trading user content created via online creation for virtual currency.

-Advertising

-A popular use of UGC involves collaboration between a brand and a user.
-An example is the "Elf Yourself" videos by Jib Jab that come back every year around Christmas.
-The Jib Jab website lets people use their photos of friends and family that they have uploaded to make a holiday video to share across the internet.
-You cut and paste the faces of the people in the pictures to animated dancing elves.

-Some brands are also using UGC images to boost the performance of their paid social ads.
-For example, Toyota leveraged UGC for their "Feeling the Streets" Facebook ad campaign and were able to increase their total ad engagement by 440%.
+Game platforms like Fortnite and Roblox offer means for users to create their own games such as premade assets, tools to generate new assets, and scripting capabilities.
+These new creations can then be shared to other users via the platforms' content listings.